LeFizzy/higher-lower-game-alternative/README.md

 ![alt tag](https://github.com/LeFizzy/higher-lower-game-alternative/blob/master/res/higher_lower_main.PNG)

+Which gets googled more?
+A javascript based alternative website to h*gherlowergame.com.

 A simple game, alternative to h*gherlowergame.com known from idea of this game.
 I started this project to test my skills in front-end web development, and decided to help newcomers to view "source" of their loved game (HLG).